Purdue-CS193/homework-0-tristankli/index.md

 - Teaches me about cs
 - Teaches me about terminal commands
-- Is run by students who have experience like us students
+- Is run by students who have gone through the same course

 1. Numbered
 2. List